CoJeAndy/bachelors-thesis/README.md

-# bachelors-thesis
-analysis and visualization of data from touch typing practice
+# analysis and visualization of data from touch typing practice